Fluxitude/guidant/.roo/rules/context_gathering.md

 ---
-description: Standardized patterns for gathering and processing context from multiple sources in Task Master commands, particularly for AI-powered features.
+description: Standardized patterns for gathering and processing context from multiple sources in Guidant commands, particularly for AI-powered features.
 globs:
 alwaysApply: false
 ---
 # Context Gathering Patterns and Utilities

-This document outlines the standardized patterns for gathering and processing context from multiple sources in Task Master commands, particularly for AI-powered features.
+This document outlines the standardized patterns for gathering and processing context from multiple sources in Guidant commands, particularly for AI-powered features.

 ## Core Context Gathering Utility